-If you have questions about your mortgage loan, do you know who should you call?
+If you have questions about your mortgage, do you know who should you call?
 After you close on the loan, your main contact for questions about your account—and to ask about foreclosure alternatives—is your loan servicer.
-The servicer is the company that handles your mortgage account.
+The servicer is the company that handles your loan account.
 The servicer might be loan owner or, more likely, it could be a different company.
 (To get basic information about servicers, see What’s a Mortgage Servicer?)

 For more information about how mortgage servicing works, read on.

-Here are the main duties of a mortgage servicer:
+Here are the main duties of a servicer:

-The primary duty of a mortgage servicer is to collect payments from borrowers.
-The servicer then distributes (“remits”) the part covering interest and principal to the lender or its successor (called an “investor”), and distributes escrow funds (see below) into the escrow account.
+The primary duty of a servicer is to collect payments from borrowers.
+The servicer then distributes (“remits”) the part covering interest and principal to the lender or its successor (called an “investor”), and distributes escrow funds (see below) into the escrow account, if there is one.

-Most mortgage contracts allow the lender to collect money from the borrower—usually on a monthly basis—to pay real estate taxes and homeowners’ insurance for the mortgaged property.
+Most mortgages and deeds of trust allow the lender to collect money from the borrower—usually on a monthly basis—to pay real estate taxes and homeowners’ insurance for the secured property.
 This money is typically called “escrow funds.”
 By collecting escrow funds and paying the insurance and tax bills when due, the lender ensures that the security (the home) doesn’t accumulate liens for unpaid real estate taxes and is protected from loss due to fire or other hazards.
-(To learn more about how escrow accounts work, see Understanding Your Mortgage Escrow Account.)

 The lender usually delegates the right to collect escrow funds and pay the bills to the servicer.
-Each year, your mortgage servicer will send you an annual statement with details about the activity in your escrow account.
+If you have an escrow account, your servicer will send you an annual statement with details about the activity in your account.

 The servicer sends monthly billing statements to borrowers, contacts slow payers, answers questions about the account, and sends payoff statements when borrowers request them.